Pony Express Barn & Museum

 The mochila carrying the mail fit over the saddle and could not be removed unless the rider dismounted.
 It had four mail pockets, called cantinas, that were locked.
 The rider would transfer the mochila from one horse to another.
 Two minutes were allowed for changing horses.

 The cost for sending mail originally was $5 per ounce.
 The rates were later reduced.

 The demise of the Pony Express began in 1860 with the completion of the telegraph lines across the continent.

 In 1991, Marysville added a museum to the original barn duplicating its architecture.
 The museum’s theme has been enlarged to include trails and railroads.

-The National Pony Express Association sponsors a re-ride every year with over 550 riders both male and female making the ride.
-Each rider takes an oath similar to the original one and is issued a Bible as Russell, Majors and Waddell did to the original riders.
+The National Pony Express Association sponsors a re-ride every year with more than 550 riders both male and female making the ride.
+Each rider takes an oath similar to the original one and is issued a Bible just as Russell, Majors & Waddell did for the original riders.